Verifying Pufferfish Privacy in Hidden Markov Models: Introduction

+For differential and Pufferfish privacy, data publishing mechanisms are analyzed --often on paper-- with sophisticated mathematical tools.
+The complexity of the problem is high~\cite{GNP:20:CVLPDP}, and moreover, it is well-known that such proofs are very subtle and error-prone.
+For instance, several published variations of differentially private mechanisms are shown to violate privacy~\cite{CM:15:ppvsvt,LSL:17:usvtdp}.
+In order to minimize proof errors and misinterpretation, the formal method community has also started to develop techniques for checking differentially private mechanisms, such as verification techniques based on approximate couplings~\cite{AH:17:SCPDP,BGGHS:16:PDPPC,BGHJP:16:PLTDP,BKO:12:prrdp,BKO:12a:prrdp,FCG:21:CRSEDP}, randomness alignments~\cite{WDKZ:20:CDP,WDW:19:shadowdp,ZK:17:lightdp}, model checking~\cite{LWZ:18:MCDPP} as well as those with well-defined programming semantics~\cite{BCJSV:20:ddppfio,MM:19:PPADP} and techniques based on testing and searching~\cite{BTDPM:18:dpfinder,BSBV:21:dpsniper,DWWZK:18:DVDP,ZRH:20:DPCheck}.
 Reality nevertheless can be more complicated than mathematical proofs.
 Existing privacy mechanisms hardly fit their data publishing requirements perfectly.
 These algorithms may be implemented differently when used in practice.
 Majority of differentially private mechanisms utilize continuous perturbations by applying the Laplace mechanism.
 Computing devices however only approximate continuous noises through floating-point computation, which is discrete in nature.
-Care must be taken lest privacy can be lost during such finite approximations~\cite{M:12:SLSBDP}.
+Care must be taken lest privacy should be lost during such finite approximations~\cite{M:12:SLSBDP}.
 Moreover, adding continuous noises may yield uninterpretable outputs for categorical or discrete numerical data.
 Discrete noises are hence necessary for such data.
 A challenging task for data curators is to guarantee that the implementation (discrete in nature) meets the specification (often continuous distributions are used).
-It is often time consuming -- if not impossible, to carry out privacy analysis for each of the modifications.
+It is often time consuming -- if not impossible, to carry out privacy analysis for each modification.
 Automated verification and testing techniques are in this case a promising methodology for preserving privacy.

 In this work, we take a different approach to solve the problems above.
-We focus on discretized Pufferfish privacy, and propose a lightweight but automatic technique.
+We focus on Pufferfish privacy, and propose a lightweight but automatic verification technique.
 We propose a formal model for data publishing mechanisms and reduce Pufferfish privacy into a verification problem for hidden Markov models (HMMs).
-Through our formalization, data curators can specify and verify their specialized privacy mechanisms without going through tedious mathematical proofs.
+Through our formalization, data curators can verify their specialized privacy mechanisms without going through tedious mathematical proofs.